craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Non-Nation Entities/Coalition City/Guilds of Coalition/Guilds of Coalition.md

 # The Guilds of Coalition

-The Guilds of Coalition in Alaturmen are considered by most of the "civilized" people of Alaturmen to be the greater governance - something that collects your leader and your ally's leader and your enemy's leader.
+The Guilds of Coalition in Alaturmen are considered by most of the "civilized" people of Alaturmen to be the grand governance of the world,  that collects your leader and your ally's leader and your enemy's leader.

 The Guilds are collected together at the twice annual Communicae, alongside representatives of the greater national states of Coalition.